Law office

 Assess

-Honest evaluation of the case.
-Strengths, weaknesses, likely outcomes, and realistic costs.
-No sugar-coating—clients deserve the truth before committing to litigation.
+An honest evaluation of your case -- strengths, weaknesses, likely outcomes, and realistic costs.
+You deserve the truth before committing to litigation.

 2